 In modern times what are people trying to avoid

-by embracing the law?
-At this present time there is little persecution in
+by embracing the law or trusting in baptism?
+Currently, there is little persecution in

 America against those who openly believe in Jesus, so it’s not persecution

 they are avoiding, but the Holy Spirit.
-Therefore, there is a direct link
+This reveals a direct link

 between the cross of Christ and the Holy Spirit, whom Jesus sent in His place.

-People who preach the heresy of following the law as a means of justification
+People who preach the heresy of trusting something other than Christ as a means of justification

 before God are trying to avoid a life of faith and are willing to give up the

-value the truth, and for this reason they don’t know it, they don’t live
+value the truth, and for this reason they don’t know it.

 Gal 5-12